ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/CAN.md

 Controller-Area Network (CAN) is a bus standard that allows microcontrollers and devices to communicate with each other without going through a host computer.

-Note: You can use the CAN interface to write data words out of a CAN port.
+<span class="notes">**Note:** You can use the CAN interface to write data words out of a CAN port.
 It will return the data received from another CAN device.
-You can configure the CAN clock frequency.
+You can configure the CAN clock frequency.</span>

 ##### API